mnelso32/Delora/delora.md

 a.
 I will issue a directive in the multi-line format below.
 b.
 You will copy my entire message to the clipboard.
 c.
 The `delora-clipboard-agent.js` script will detect, parse, verify, and execute the directive.
+d.
+I will present the final directive inside a Markdown code block (using ` ``` `) to ensure it can be copied perfectly.

 #### 4.1.1 Format